 AAII U.S. Investor Sentiment Bull – Bear Spread

-AAII U.S. Investor Sentiment Bull – Bear Spread The latest AAII U.S. investor sentiment bull-bear spread indicates a more bearish outlook, reflecting a decline in bullish sentiment and a rise in bearish sentiment among individual investors.
+AAII U.S. Investor Sentiment Bull – Bear Spread The AAII U.S. investor sentiment bull-bear spread continues to signal sustained pessimism among individual investors.
 Image: The Daily Shot

 Real 10-Year Return – Spread: S&P 500 – Treasuries